Conformal foliations, K\"ahler twists and the Weinstein construction: The K ahler geometry of twists

+Since the translation map is injective (see end of proof of Proposition \ref{iso-ham}) the twisted K\"ahler cone may be identified with a subset of $\Ham^2(S,K_S)$.
+Furthermore, we indicate with $\mathcal{K}^{\bbS}(Z,J_Z)$ the circle invariant K\"ahler cone of $(Z,J_Z)$ and record that

 The twisted K\"ahler cone measures up to which extent twist duality does not preserve K\"ahler type, as showed below. \begin{propn} Let $J_S$ be a $\bbS$-invariant complex structure on $S$ and consider the induced $\bbS$-invariant complex structure $J_Z$ on $Z$.
-The map $\iota^2_\Omega \circ \tau_{\Omega}$ induces an isomorphism
+The following hold \begin{itemize} \item[(i)] the map $\iota^2_\Omega \circ \tau_{\Omega}$ induces a bijection